Fractionalized Fermi liquids and the cuprate phase diagram: From the SYK model to strange metals

 To summarize, the conductivity of the theory $\mathcal{L}_\Phi$ yields the strange metal conductivity in Eq.~(\ref{p1}), with $\rho_0 \sim { v^2}$ and $A \sim { g^{\prime 2}}$.
 Note that the value of $g$ does not make a direct difference to the value of the linear-$T$ resistivity, although it does affect the marginal Fermi liquid behavior of the electron self energy, as noted in Eq.~(\ref{g4}).
 It is also notable that the residual resistivity and linear-$T$ resistivity slope are determined by different sources of disorder: those in Eqs.~(\ref{f5}) and (\ref{f7}) respectively.
 This distinction should be important in understanding trends in observations \cite{Ong91,IISC94}.
+In the quantum critical region, the approach outlined above \cite{Patel2}, and the more complete quantum Monte Carlo studies \cite{PLA24} show that the slope $\widetilde{\alpha}$ of the transport scattering rate in Eq.~(\ref{Planckian}) is largely independent of the strength of disorder.